• Home

 Design editing

 If you dream of altering and coming up with your own designs you may be disappointed with some embroidery machines.
-Not all of them allow you to tinker the patterns, and if that is important for you, look for this special feature.
+Not all of them allow you to tinker with the patterns, and if that is important for you, look for this special feature.

 Fonts